servuscms/servus/README.md

 Posts can be retrieved using RSS/Atom in a similar way one would accomplish that with Jekyll (by building a template that iterates over the available posts and generates RSS/Atom) or by using the Nostr protocol to subscribe to events of kind `30023`.
 In the latter case, only posts that came via Nostr will be returned, because they need to be cryptographically signed by the client when posted.

+## Status

+While **Servus** has quite a few features that may look like "advanced" and I use it personally to serve two production sites, it is also still very much experimental and definitely not for everyone - especially not for beginners!

+In order to use it, you need at least some basic understanding of:

+* the Linux command line
+* `cargo`
+* SSL certificates
+* DNS

+You also need a VPS with SSH access where you would run **Servus** unless you are just curious and want to test it locally, which is doable, although a bit tricky due to the SSL certificates.

-## UI
+### UI

-It is worth mentioning, before you go any further with false expectations, that **servus** has no UI at all.
+It is worth mentioning, before you go any further with false expectations, that **Servus** has no UI at all.
 It is very much like Jekyll in this regard.
+If you are familiar with tools like Jekyll you will feel at home, otherwise it will make no sense at all.

+### Beginners

+Does the above sound complicated to you?

-If you are familiar with tools like Jekyll you will feel at home.
-Otherwise you might want to stop here, bookmark this repo, and check back in a year.
+**You might want to stop here, bookmark this repo, and check back in a year.**

+Things are definitely going to improve, but I am too busy building a solid foundation in order to consider beginners.
+Sorry.

 ## Themes